TNTurnerLab/ACES/README.md

 The files named below will be used to download all files needed for this pipeline.
 Both files must be put in the same directory.

 						***WARNING:***
-		When conductinng the retreival of files, please insure that the user has enough storage space.
+		When conducting the retrieval of files, please ensure that the user has enough storage space.
 		The total storage needed for downloading all VGP files is estimated to be 339.09GB.
 		The total storage needed for downloading all Ensembl file is estimated at 117.84GB.
 		Please insure there is enough storage for all files with at least an extra 2GB for